rom-hacohen/sCart/Readme.md

 * I used Local Storage to keep the products that added to cart or wishlist after refreshing the browser.

-* i used bootstrap button for some of the buttons and W3 icons.
+* I used bootstrap button for some of the buttons and W3 icons.

+* I used jquery function with Regex for the Check out inputs

-* i have to say i very much enjoy making this project and i spent alot of time and effert to make it work, i hope you like it same as i do
+* I have to say i very much enjoy making this project and i spent alot of time and effert to make it work, i hope you like it same as i do